 If you think your industrial activity may be within or near a park, contact a Parks land-use technologist who can confirm the location and clarify which process to follow.

 *PPA - Provincial Parks Act

 **WAERNAHR - Wilderness Areas, Ecological Reserves, Natural Areas and Heritage Rangelands Act

 Some projects may be proposed near sensitive plant species or rare elements and it is recommended that a rare plant survey be conducted for all new disturbances.
 Please see link below for the Alberta Native Plant Council Guidelines for Rare Plant Surveys in Alberta.

 Before any work begins, surveyors must obtain consent from Parks Division for access to all lands within natural areas, heritage rangelands, wildland parks, provincial parks, and provincial recreation areas.
 Surveys are not permitted until all concerns by Parks Division regarding the location or route of the proposed disposition are addressed.

 If you have any additional questions please contact the Parks land-use technologist who will be able to assist you.

 Once an industrial activity (e.g. wellsite) is completed reclamation begins.
 Reclamation is the process of converting disturbed land back to its natural state.

-Companies are required to develop and carry out a reclamation plan.
-Park staff work with Alberta Environment & Water staff who issue the final reclamation certificate.
+Companies are required to develop and carry out a reclamation plan in conjunction with Parks staff in order to obtain a reclamation certificate from Alberta Environment & Parks.

 Reclamation standards in parks are guided by the 2010 Reclamation Criteria for Wellsites and Associated Facilities.
 However, there may be additional site-specific requirements before the reclamation certificate is granted.